 For volunteers under the age of 18, parents or a legal guardian must submit to a background check.
 AiG will cover the cost of the background check.

-No, but if you have such coverage, the application offers the option of indicating your medical insurance company.
+No. If you have such coverage, indicate your medical insurance company information on your application.
 Should you experience a personal medical emergency, we can provide that information to your emergency contact or to medical personnel.

 Yes, depending on a number of factors.
 Please contact us, and we will be happy to discuss the possibilities.